JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

     *Note: here the Windows 10 Fall Creators edition is shown in the picture, please try select to select the most recent SDK*

-6. Press `F6` or use the menu `BUILD|Build Solution` to recompile the app and check if the build completes without errors
+6. Press `CONTROL-SHIFT-B` or use the menu `BUILD|Build Solution` to recompile the app and check if the build completes without errors

     ![](img/UwpToIotHub/vs-build-succeeded.png)